jsonia/Operating-Systems/lab3/README.md

 of a run where the base hash table completes in between 1-2 seconds.

 ## First Implementation
+### Strategy
+- Only one mutex lock is used.
+- lock is added as soon as we enter the `hash_table_v1_add_entry()` function.
+Lock is released before the return statement(incase the value already exist) and before leaving the `hash_table_v1_add_entry()` .

 This implementation uses only one mutex lock.
-In the first implementation whenever we need to add an entry to the hastable using a thread that thread acquire the lock on the complete hash table, get the hashtable entry where the value need to be inserted, insert the value and then releases the lock.
+Whenever we need to add an entry to the hastable using a thread that thread acquire the lock on the complete hash table, get the hashtable entry where the value need to be inserted, insert the value and then releases the lock.
+### Why the Strategy is correct

-This strategy will work as when a thread is doing the insert operation no other thread can access the add_entry code thus there will not be any conflicts and no issue of missing entries.
+This strategy will work as when a thread is accessing the hashtable and doing the insert operation no other thread can access the hash table and  add_entry code thus there will not be any conflicts and no issue of missing entries.

-Describe your first implementation strategy here (the one with a single mutex).
-Argue why your strategy is correct.

 ### Performance